osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 #### Creating a New Maven Project

 The configuration of the RuneLite project provides an _Application_ to run the RuneLite client.
 Basically, our setup of RuneLite so far has only provided an _Application_ to execute the RuneLite client - this is similar to running any type of application.
 However, we now want to add a Maven project and configure the build, or compilation, environment.
-This will allow us to actual make changes to the source code, then compile the source code.
+This will allow us to actually make changes to the source code, then compile the source code.
 The following steps outline how to accomplish this:

 - Navigate to the _Run_ menu
 - Select _Edit Configurations..._